Why accessibility is important

 Instead, we need to focus on Universal Design.

-Universal Design means one course designed for all; one single version that fits all individuals' needs with different abilities, albeit with assistive technologies.
+Universal Design means one course that is designed for all - one single version that fits the needs of all individuals with different abilities, albeit with assistive technologies.

 Universal Design is becoming the new standard for accessibility in e-learning.
 We have moved away from offering separate accessible versions to creating content that is still rich with interactivity and fully accessible and enjoyable for all learners, regardless of their abilities or reliance on assistive software.

 Getting this right is not easy.
 It requires both learning developers and SMEs to think outside of the box, as there are many challenges to overcome.
-For example, there are many types of screen reading software and different apps.
-All work in slightly different ways.
-Content needs to be designed to meet the needs of all of those tools.
-This requires a great deal of research, testing, and cooperation.
-Yet, the end result is gratifying.
+For example, there are various types of screen-reading software and apps, all of which work in slightly different ways.
+Content needs to be designed to meet the needs of all of these tools.
+This requires a great deal of research, testing and cooperation, but the end result is gratifying.

 B. Universal Access

-Universal Access means creating content that is responsive to the learner's device, and that includes built-in HTML with no requirements for add-ins so that e-learning courses are responsive to the learner’s device.
+Universal Access means creating content that is responsive to the learner's device, and this includes built-in HTML with no requirements for add-ins, so that e-learning courses are responsive.